AllenOCTO/ai2-beaker-template/README.md

 beaker image create --name my-image-name my-image-name
 ```

+6. Edit the [python script](model/work.ipynb) to fill in the beaker related setup.
+If not using distributed training, you can comment out all related service discovery steps (first notebook cell).

-6. Configure the experiment to your needs by editing `./beaker/yaml/beaker-config.yaml`.
+7. Configure the experiment to your needs by editing `./beaker/yaml/beaker-config.yaml`.
 Then run the command to create the experiment.
 ```
 beaker experiment create ./beaker/yaml/beaker-config.yaml
 ```

-### Distributed Training with Beaker
+### Distributed Deployment to Beaker

+Distributed deployments will use the same steps as above, but before you repeat the above commands, address this distributed specifc setup.

 You can use the [beaker distributed config](beaker/yaml/beaker-config-distrib.yaml) to deploy your distributed experiment.
-However, you will need to set some important things up correctly.
+You will need to set some important things up correctly for this to work.
 1. NCCL / IB Env Vars: Depending on what cluster you are running on, you will need to comment / uncomment the correct block in the yaml.
 2. Replica Count: The number of replicas (nodes).
 3. GPU Count: The number of GPUs per node